dennsgh/dennsgh/README.md

 I'm a DevOps Engineer by trade with roots in Electrical and Information Engineering.

-You might have seen me pretend to be a music producer under the alias `dennsgh`.

 ## Quick Bits

 - 🎓 **Academic Backbone**: M.Sc Electrical and Information Engineering @TUM.